ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

             Attempts to perform a request to authorization endpoint by utilizing an AppAuth convenience method.
             Completes authorization code flow with automatic code exchange.
-            The response is handled then with the passed in escaping callback allowing the caller to handle the results.
+            The response is then passed to the completion handler, which lets the caller to handle the results.
             */
             func authorizeWithAutoCodeExchange(
                 configuration: OIDServiceConfiguration,